withspectrum/spectrum/server/README.md

 }

 type Story {
-	messageConnections(first: Int = 10, after: String): StoryMessagesConnection!
+	messageConnection(first: Int = 10, after: String): StoryMessagesConnection!
 }
 ```

-> Note: This is where we diverge slightly from the article linked above, it recommends naming your edges in plural (StoryMessagesEdge) to make it consistent with the connection but we've found that the singular makes it clear only a single resource is being fetched and that's more important.
+> Note: This is where we diverge slightly from the article linked above, it recommends naming your edges in plural (`StoryMessagesEdge`) to make it consistent with the connection but we've found that the singular (`StoryMessageEdge`) makes it clear only a single resource is being fetched and think that's more important.

 ### Error management